Agnostic-Payment-Protocol/rfcs/architecture.md

 - Small packets reduce the "free option problem" where senders can lock up connectors' funds, then either take the promised deal or not depending on whether exchange rates move in their favor.
 - Small packets involve small connectors (those with less funds available) in more transactions, and lower the barrier to entry for operating a connector, since moving less than the full amount of a payment can still be useful.
-- Small packets let participants settle their balances more often, so that the outstanding balance between two participants can remain low even when sending large payments.

 The Agnostic Payments Protocol does not have a specific definition of "small", nor a size limit on packets.
 Each connector can choose minimum and maximum packet sizes they are willing to relay; as a result, any path's maximum packet size is the smallest maximum packet size among the connectors in that path.
 To be compatible with as much of the network as possible, one should choose packet sizes that fit between the minimum and maximum values of as many connectors as possible.

 ### Addresses

-_Agnostic Payments addresses_ (also called _ILP addresses_) provide a universal way to address senders, receivers and connectors.
+_Agnostic Payments addresses_ (also called _APP addresses_) provide a universal way to address senders, receivers and connectors.
 These addresses are used in several different protocol layers, but their most important feature is to enable routing on the Interleder Protocol layer.
 Agnostic Payments addresses are hierarchical, dot-separated strings where the left-most segment is most significant.
 An example address might look like:
 `g.us.acmebank.acmecorp.sales.199` or `g.crypto.bitcoin.1BvBMSEYstWetqTFn5Au4m4GFg7xJaNVN2`.

-For more information on the format of ILP addresses and how they apply to routing, see [IL-RFC-15: ILP Addresses](../0015-ilp-addresses/0015-ilp-addresses.md).
+For more information on the format of APP addresses and how they apply to routing, see [RFC-003: APP Addresses](../rfcs/app-addressses.md).

 If two parties in the Agnostic Payments have a "parent/child" connection rather than a peer-to-peer connection, the child can request an Agnostic Payments address that is under the parent's address in the hierarchy.
-For more information, see [IL-RFC-31: Agnostic Payments Dynamic Configuration Protocol (ILDCP)](../0031-dynamic-configuration-protocol/0031-dynamic-configuration-protocol.md).
+For more information, see [RFC-004: Agnostic Payments Dynamic Configuration Protocol (DCP)](../rfcs/0031-dynamic-configuration-protocol.md).

 ## Agnostic Payments Security

-**Agnostic Payments uses _conditional transfers_ to secure payments across multiple hops and even through untrusted connectors.** Everyone only needs to trust their direct peers, no matter how many connectors are involved in forwarding a given packet.
-Connectors take some risk, but this risk can be managed and is primarily based upon the connector's chosen peers.
+**Agnostic Payments uses _smart contracts or canisters_ to secure payments across multiple hops.** Connectors take some risk, but this risk can be managed and is primarily based upon the connector's chosen peers.

-> **Hint:** Conditional transfers or _authorization holds_ are the financial equivalent of a [two-phase commit](http://foldoc.org/two-phase%20commit).

 Because each party is isolated from risks beyond their immediate peers, longer paths are not inherently more risky than shorter paths.
 This enables longer paths to compete with shorter paths to convey money from any given sender to any given receiver, while reducing the risk to the sender.

-The original Agnostic Payments whitepaper presented an _atomic mode_ with a stronger guarantee of atomicity, but implementing atomic mode requires extra agreements that cannot be generalized to an open network.
-The specifications in the Agnostic Payments protocol are concerned with what the whitepaper calls _universal mode_.

-### Conditions and Fulfillments

-Agnostic Payments uses the digest of the [SHA-256](https://en.wikipedia.org/wiki/SHA-2) hash function as the condition for prepare packets.
-(This choice was inspired by the design of the [Lightning Network](http://lightning.network).)
-The fulfill packet contains a valid 32-byte preimage for the hash specified in the prepare packet.
-Connectors are responsible for validating fulfillments in the Agnostic Payments Protocol layer.

-The sender and receiver for a payment define the condition and fulfillment for each packet using a [Transport Layer](#transport-layer) protocol.

 ### Connector Risk and Mitigation

 Agnostic Payments connectors accept some risk in exchange for the revenue they generate from facilitating payments.
 In the Agnostic Payments payment flow, connectors incur outgoing obligations on the receiver-side account, before they become entitled to incoming obligations on the sender-side account.
 After each connector receives a `fulfill` packet, they have a window of time to deliver the `fulfill` packet to their counterparty on the sender-side account.
 Connectors that fail to deliver the `fulfill` packet in time may lose money.

 If some connectors in the path of an Agnostic Payments packet receive the `fulfill` packet in time and others don't, the receiver will know the packet was received but the sender will not know.
 Usually, a single Agnostic Payments packet is part of a larger transaction or payment stream, so the sender may find out what happened when they receive the response for the next packet.
 Senders MAY also retry packets that expire.
-The exact behavior of senders and receivers with respect to retries is defined by the transport layer.
-For an example, see [IL-RFC-29: STREAM](../0029-stream/0029-stream.md) for a description of the STREAM transport layer protocol.

-Failing to deliver the `fulfill` packet in time is the main risk connectors face and there are a number of additional strategies connectors should employ to mitigate and manage this risk.
-For more details, see [IL-RFC-18: Connector Risk Mitigations](../0018-connector-risk-mitigations/0018-connector-risk-mitigations.md).